220 Central Park South: Early progress

+Sales and completion

-As late as April 2015, there was little information on the project and the building was still planned to have 93 total apartments.
-However, by May 2015, the building was proposed to contain 118 apartments.
-By that time, about a third of the units were already in contract, representing a combined $1.1 billion, even though public offerings had not yet started.
+Sales began in early 2015; Roth was confident that the units would be sold quickly, despite lackluster sales at One57 nearby.
+As late as that April, there was little publicly-available information on the project, which was still planned to have 93 total apartments.
+By the next month, the building was proposed to contain 118 apartments.
+About a third of the units were already in contract, representing a combined $1.1 billion, even though public sales had not yet started.
+The large amount of sales activity at the building increased Vornado's stock price greatly.
 That September, Vornado increased its Bank of China loan by $350 million and terminated a commitment for a $500 million mezzanine loan.
+This loan came with an interest rate of 2%, much lower than the rates on loans obtained by the developers of other Billionaires' Row towers.
 Two months later, Vornado received an additional loan for the project, a $750 million unsecured term loan from multiple lenders.
+Half of 220 Central Park South's units were under contract by the end of the third quarter of 2015.
+To impress prospective residents, Roth hired his son Jordan's friend, fashion designer Zac Posen, to design uniforms for the building's staff.

 The base of the tower was under construction by late 2015.
 Aboveground work reached 15 stories in February 2016 and 25 stories by that May.
 In November 2016, Justin Casquejo, a thrill-seeking teenage free solo climber and stunt performer, hung from the not-yet-completed tower.
-The construction process was generally secretive, leading real estate magazine The Real Deal to report in July 2018, "It has now been two years, eight months and 28 days since Vornado Realty Trust deigned to update Wall Street on sales at 220 Central Park South."
+The construction process was generally secretive, and Roth did not host any press events for the building, nor did he invite reporters inside or reveal many of the design details.
+One construction worker was reportedly fired just for taking a picture of the building's interior.
+The real estate magazine The Real Deal reported in July 2018, "It has now been two years, eight months and 28 days since Vornado Realty Trust deigned to update Wall Street on sales at 220 Central Park South."
 According to Roth, the lack of updates was an intentional move for "competitive reasons".
 Brokers and lawyers uncovered floor plans and proposed prices by reviewing an offering plan filed with the Attorney General of New York, while reporters filed Freedom of Information Act requests to recover data from the offering plan.